montagdude/awesome-appmenu/README.md

 * Supports icons
 * Fully configurable search paths for launchers and icons
 * Fully configurable categories
+* Searches recursively for launchers in specified search paths
 * Properly ignores .desktop files with NoDisplay=true, and does not write empty categories
 * Ungrouped launchers are automatically put into a Miscellaneous category